-How lies and gross negligence contributed to the Challenger disaster, one of the worst disasters in NASA's history.
+How lies and gross negligence contributed to the Space Shuttle Challenger disaster, one of the worst disasters in NASA's history.

-Jan.
-28, 1986.
-11:30 a.m.
-Eastern Standard Time.
+January 28, 1986, at 11:30 AM Eastern Standard Time.
 Millions of Americans are glued to their television screen, watching the launch of the Space Shuttle Challenger.

 Many of them are children.
 Onboard the shuttle is Christa McAuliffe, a high school teacher chosen to become the first teacher in space.
 Across America, teachers have rolled televisions into their classrooms so they can watch this historic moment unfold live.

-An estimated 17 percent of Americans, or more than 40 million people, are glued to their screens, watching and waiting - every one of them unaware that they are about to witness one of the greatest disasters in space history.
+An estimated 17 percent of Americans, or more than 40 million people, are watching and waiting – every one of them unaware that they are about to witness one of the greatest disasters in space history.

 Something has gone terribly wrong.
 And the only hint of what it might be comes from the baffled, shaky voice of ground control slipping into the broadcast: